Skip to content

 When you spawn an object, make sure you store a reference to it somewhere.

-If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's built-in Garbage Collector.
+If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's built-in garbage collector.

 Destroying objects